mixedinteger/mixedinteger.github.io/2025/competition/README.md

 ### Technical Rules

 *   Participants may use any existing software (including closed-source solvers) when solving optimization problems (e.g., LPs and MIPs) as subproblems in the primal heuristic.
 Participants will be responsible for making the code run on a server and installing the required software packages.
 Please contact the organizers if you plan on using some more unusual software (typical subsolvers are, e.g., SCIP, IPOPT, and Gurobi).
 *   The code must read the problem in MPS format, and write two types of files as output:
     *   A set of **solution files** logging the best-found solutions that are also reported in the result file.
 Each file should correspond to a solution and there must be a number appended to the file name in the order that the solutions were found (e.g. SolutionFile1, SolutionFile2, ...).
 The solution files must be generated at roughly the same time as when the solution is reported in the result file.
 These solution files will be used to compute the primal integral.
 It is recommended to only write solutions with the best objective value so far, as writing solution files can take extra time.
 [Example for one solution file](https://www.mixedinteger.org/2025/competition/SolutionFile1).
     *   A single **result file** logging the elapsed wall time (in seconds with 3 decimals) and the objective value of the best solution found thus far, in the order that the solutions were found.
 Each row of the result file must correspond to one solution file as described above.
-At the beginning of the result file, you should also report a starting time for the primal heuristic, which may be the time after the problem has been read and the main algorithm starts (this time will be subtracted when computing the primal integral).
+At the beginning of the result file, you should also report a starting time for the primal heuristic, which may be the time after the problem has been read and the main algorithm starts (this time will be subtracted from the solution times when computing the primal integral).
 [Example](https://www.mixedinteger.org/2025/competition/ResultFile).
 *   A feasible solution must satisfy all constraints with a tolerance of 1e-6 and integer feasibility tolerance of 1e-5.
 *   The source code may be written in any programming language.
 *   For the final evaluation, participants will need to compile and run their code on a Linux server, accessible via SSH.